 Recommended 55+ Communities in Prescott

 Located between Phoenix and Green Valley, Tucson provides residents with the best of both worlds.
 If you want to be near the metropolis of Phoenix while also living at a slower surrounded by culture and nature, Tucson is perfect for you.

 The city is a good mix of entertainment, outdoor activity, and culture.
-Throughout the year residents enjoy several art festivals and street fairs.
-Nearby is the Saguaro National Park, Sabino Canyon, and Tohono Chul Park.
+Throughout the year residents can enjoy several art festivals and street fairs.
+The Saguaro National Park, Sabino Canyon, and Tohono Chul Park are also close to home.
 The area is actively proud of its history with iconic architecture like that found at San Xavier del Bac.

 Besides that, residents enjoy multiple golf courses, healthcare convenience, a variety of restaurants, and plentiful shopping options.
 Those who are looking to continue their education will love being near the University of Arizona, as well.

 The capital of Arizona, this populous desert city offers residents the year-round warmth they come to expect from the state as well as numerous cultural spaces.
 With multiple museums and science centers, the Arizona Opera and Ballet Arizona, and the five-day fine art festival Art Detour, residents have no shortage of arts and entertainment.